 5. Star Jasmine

-This climber's white flowers are a fabulously fragrant addition to the garden and are ideal for training over an archway or pergola.
-The vines will up to 20' (6m) long and when trained on a pergola structure the glossy leaves create a living roof to shade your seating area.
-The flowers will also attract hummingbirds, for your viewing pleasure.
+This climber’s white flowers are a fabulously fragrant addition to the garden and are ideal for training over an archway or pergola.
+The vines will up to 20 feet long and when trained on a pergola structure the glossy leaves create a living roof to shade your seating area.
+The star jasmine’s flowers will also attract hummingbirds, for your viewing pleasure.
 This moderate to fast-growing plant requires minimal pruning to maintain its shape and is an evergreen that keeps its leaves year round.